ichuang/edx-documentation/en_us/shared/reaching_learners/design_for_mobile.rst

   several components have names that all start with the first five words and differ only after that, learners using smartphones to access your course might have difficulty distinguishing between components.

+* Do not use Flash, which is not supported on mobile platforms, to create course
+* content.

+* Only use iFrames in course content where necessary, because iFrame content might not be responsive and cannot be optimized for viewing on a range of devices.

 * Learners might be viewing your course materials on screens as large as a high-resolution Mac Thunderbolt display, or as small as a 5 inch smartphone